Common Challenges and Solutions in Implementing Software Defined Radios for Industrial Communication

 Wireless communication of all kinds is prone to security challenges, and SDRs are no exception.
 For starters, SDR communications are susceptible to unauthorized access and interception.
 This can compromise privacy and lead to leaks of sensitive information.
 External actors can also try to insert malicious software into an SDR terminal to hijack some of its features or operations.
 This can prevent appropriate authentication and verification, making the device vulnerable to more manipulation.

 You can counter these security threats by taking measures such as strong encryption and robust authentication systems using dynamic rather than static codes.
-You should also consider adding antivirus and antimalware software to your digital back end and implement intrusion detection systems.
+You should also consider adding antivirus and antimalware software to your digital back end and implementing intrusion detection systems.

 Regulatory Compliance